Financial fraud routinely follows on the heels of disaster. Sadly, Hurricane Harvey and Hurricane Irma figure to be no different.

 - Read a company’s SEC filings.
 Most public companies file reports with the SEC.
 Check the SEC’s EDGAR database to find out whether the company files with the SEC.
 Read the reports and verify any information you have heard about the company.
 But remember, the fact that a company that has registered its securities or has filed reports with the SEC doesn’t mean that the company will be a good investments.

 The foregoing information, which is publicly available on FINRA’s website is being provided by The White Law Group.
-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
 For a free consultation with a securities attorney, call 1-888-637-5510.
 For more information on The White Law Group and its securities practice visit https://www.whitesecuritieslaw.com.